chipperdrew/talkEdu/README.rst

 #) DONE - Create a field on registration form for stu/parent/teach/outsider/admin.
 #) DONE - Have edit and delete option for posts made by logged-in user
 #) DONE - Create change/reset password with django-registration
+#) FIXED - New posts will display on last page opened, not current page (controlled by session request in views)

 Basic Information